camatcode/ex_ftp/SECURITY.md

 ## Reporting a Vulnerability

-Please report any vulernability to cam.cook.codes AT gmail.com
+Please report any vulnerability to cam.cook.codes AT gmail.com